crippe-90/DeckOfCards/README.md

 ![Game start](./images/game_start.png)

-Type what kind of card you would like to get from your oponent, for example `six`.
+Type what kind of card you would like to get from your oponent, for example `six` and enter.

 ![Writing six](./images/wrote_six.png)